← Back to 史記

 使 婿 使

 After Emperor Gao withdrew from Pingcheng and returned, King Xin of Han fled to the Hu.
 At that time, Modu was the Chanyu.
 His forces were formidable—he commanded three hundred thousand mounted archers and repeatedly ravaged the northern frontier.
 The Emperor was troubled by this and consulted Liu Jing.
-Liu Jing said: 'The empire has newly been pacified, the officers and soldiers are fatigued by warfare, and it cannot yet be subjugated with martial means.'
-Modu killed his father and seized power, took his father's consorts as his own wives, and rules through force and intimidation—he cannot be won over by appeals to benevolence and righteousness.
+Liu Jing said: 'The empire has newly been pacified, the officers and soldiers are fatigued by warfare, and it cannot yet be subjugated with martial means.
+Modu killed his father and seized the throne, took his father's widows as wives, and rules by force and intimidation—he cannot be won over with benevolence and righteousness.
 Only with a plan for the long term can their descendants serve as ministers, but I fear Your Majesty cannot do it.'
-The Sovereign said: 'If it truly can be done, why cannot I do it!'
+The Sovereign said: 'If it truly can be done, why cannot I do it!
 But how should it be done?'
-Liu Jing replied: 'If Your Majesty can truly give him the legitimate eldest princess as wife, with thick bestowal and gifts, he will know that Han sends legitimate daughters with thickness, and the barbarians and foreigners will certainly admire and take her as Yanzhi.
-Any son born will certainly become crown prince.'
+Liu Jing replied, "If Your Majesty can truly give him the legitimate eldest princess as his wife and send her with generous gifts, then when he knows that Han has sent a legitimate daughter with such wealth, the barbarians will surely esteem her as Yanzhi, and any son she bears will certainly become crown prince.
 He will succeed the Chanyu.
 Why is this so?
 Because they covet the lavish gifts of Han.
-Your Majesty should regularly send them whatever Han has in abundance and they lack, according to the seasons, and dispatch eloquent envoys to instruct them gently in ritual propriety.
-While Modun is present, he firmly serves as son-in-law;' When he dies, your grandson will become the Chanyu.
-Have you ever heard of a grandson who dares to contend in rites with his grandfather?'
+Your Majesty should regularly send them, according to the seasons, whatever goods are abundant in Han and scarce among them, and dispatch eloquent envoys to instruct them gently in ritual propriety.
+While Modun is present, he firmly serves as son-in-law; When he dies, your grandson will become the Chanyu.
+Have you ever heard of a grandson who dares to contend in rites with his grandfather?
 Without a battle, the Xiongnu could gradually be brought to submission.
 If Your Majesty cannot send the eldest princess, but orders the imperial clan and rear palace to falsely call someone princess, they will also know, and will not be willing to honor and approach her.
 It will be of no benefit.'
 The Gao Emperor said: 'Good.'
 He wished to send the eldest princess.
-The Lü Empress Dowager wept day and night, saying: 'I have only the crown prince and one daughter—how can I abandon her to the Xiongnu!'
+Empress Lu wept day and night, saying, "I have only the Crown Prince and one daughter.
+How can I cast her away to the Xiongnu?"
 In the end, the Emperor could not bring himself to send the eldest princess.
 Instead, he took a girl from a common family, bestowed on her the title of eldest princess, and married her to the Chanyu.
 He sent Liu Jing to negotiate and conclude the marriage alliance.

 7